foo-dogsquared/hugo-theme-arch-terminal/README.md

     # syntaxHighlighter = "prismjs"

     # Indicates to show the icon whether the link leads to a page or a section.
-    # The effect is visible if `showPostsOnHome` is at least enabled.
+    # The effect is visible if `hidePostsOnHome` is at least disabled.
     # showPageTypeIcon = true

     # Shows breadcrumbs in the post.